 I told you at the beginning of this post, the number one secret to creating a successful meditation practice is to relax!
 Let go of everything that you currently think you know about meditation because chances are most of it is stopping you from actually achieving a meditative state, and just relax into the practice of ‘self-awareness.’

 The number two secret is to have no expectations, but to just observe things as they are, not as you expect them to be, not as you want them to be, but as they actually are in the present moment.
-This is the practice of ‘self-awareness.’
+This is the practice of ‘Mindfulness.’

 If you get tangled up in your thoughts or distracted by stuff that is happening external to yourself, IT IS OK!
 Never ever judge yourself harshly, as a failure, or say I can’t do this.
 These negative thoughts create stress when your desire, at this moment, to be at peace.
 Just become aware of the fact that you are distracted and let it go.
 Go back to being aware of your breath and let go, let go, and let it all go.

 I hope this blog helps some of you and encourages others of you to begin, or return to, a regular meditation practice.
 It is important for us to come to know ourselves better so that we can regain control of our lives.
-We can then live with passion and purpose and focus on creating the life we desire for ourselves, instead of accepting the one that is thrust upon us because of our ignorance of our own creative potential.
+We can then live with passion and purpose and focus on creating the life we desire for ourselves, instead of accepting the one that is thrust upon us because of the ignorance of our own creative potential.

 As always, I share with love in the hope that the information on this page will at least make someone’s life a little brighter.
 If you have any comments, or suggestions on how to meditate, please leave them in the comments section below.
 I would love to read them.